-Article 10 - Projects tackling EU cross-border health threats and International assignments
+12. Projects tackling EU cross-border health threats and international assignments

-10.1.
-During the fellowship, fellows might be offered opportunities for international assignments/missions by the training site, or projects tackling EU cross-border health threats or participate in assignments following requests by a third party.
-ECDC may also suggest mobilisation of fellows to respond to a request for assistance to support outbreak response.
+12.1.
+During the fellowship, fellows might be offered opportunities for international assignments/missions by the training site or projects tackling EU cross-border health threats, or fellows might participate in assignments following requests by a third party.
+As part of the EU Health Task Force, fellows may be assigned tasks or deployed to respond to a request for assistance to support emergency preparedness or response to outbreaks or other public health events.

-10.2.
-The Head of Fellowship Programme or by delegation a scientific coordinator reviews the relevant terms of reference and decide whether the proposed assignment is suitable for fellows according to the provisions of the international assignments standard operating procedures.
+12.2.
+The Head of Fellowship Programme, or by delegation a scientific coordinator, reviews the relevant terms of reference and decides whether the proposed assignment is suitable for fellows according to the provisions of the international assignments' standard operating procedures.

-10.3.
-Fellows interested in applying for international assignments, projects tackling EU cross-border health threats, requests by a third party, or provision for assistance to support outbreak response will first seek the approval of their main supervisor to ensure the assignment will not interfere with the training outputs of the fellow.
+12.3.
+Fellows interested in applying for international assignments, projects tackling EU cross-border health threats, requests by a third party, or provision for assistance to support emergency preparedness or outbreak response, will first seek the approval of their main supervisor to ensure the assignment will not interfere with the training outputs of the fellow.
 The training site also ensures the assignment is compatible with the fellow's employment contract.
-International assignments or requests by a third party are not a mandatory activity of the fellowship.
+International assignments or requests by a third party are not a compulsory activity of the fellowship but represent a positive learning opportunity.